 With the instruments removed I was ready to remove the electrical components in the engine bay.

-Note PVC covered wiring, evidence of some rewiring in the past.
-Also there is (I believe) a horn relay shown in the image.
-I didn’t realise there were any relays in the vehicle, and this appears to be disconnected.
+Note the horn relay in the image, I didn’t realise there were any relays in the vehicle, and this appears to be disconnected.
 Or never connected.
 Time will tell.
+See Jaguar wiring deconstructed.